phillipcrout/dpd/sept_2017/README.md

-__Throughout this project we will use a timestep = 0.01__
+## Preliminaries

+_The experiments under discussion here use a timestep = 0.01_ and **B** = 60.
+Plots are of local density (this is a particle count over a distance of 0.5 and a cross sectional area of 25).
+The distance axis (x) is given in units of the DPD length.

-## Discussion
+## Results

 These images contain analysis over two dimensions, the first is the value of **A**

 Images mXX_60.png are run over 10k steps, we see a movement from liquid like to gas like behaviour even at these short time scales.
-The axis on the bottom is x, the height is number of particles over a thin (0.5) slice.
-This converts to local density with division by (25*0.5).

 At **A** = -30: